MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/@assigning-teams-licenses.md

 ## Assign Teams add-on licenses to users

 Add-on licenses are licenses for specific Teams features such as Audio Conferencing, Phone System, and Calling Plans.
-For more information about the add-on licenses that are available for Teams, see LINK.
+For more information about the add-on licenses that are available for Teams, and how to buy them depending on your plan, see LINK.

+### Assign an add-on license to one user

+For steps on how to assign a license to one user, see [Add users individually or in bulk to Office 365}(https://docs.microsoft.com/microsoft-365/admin/add-users/add-users).

+### Assign an add-on license to multiple users in bulk

 ------